jackklys/wake-sleep-modifications/README.md

 # Code

-The command python exp_ws.py 'type' runs a variation of the wake-sleep algorithm determined by 'type'. (see ws.py for the full list)
+The command python exp_ws.py 'type' runs a variation of the wake-sleep algorithm determined by 'type' (see ws.py for the full list).

 For example: